 Provider: The Cleveland Foundation

 Requirements: (a) African-American or Hispanic, (b) Graduate of the Cleveland Metropolitan School District or a Catholic school in Greater Cleveland, (c) GPA ≥ 3.0, (d) Enrolled or currently attending a two- or four-year accredited educational institution within the state of Ohio for a minimum of 6 credit hours/term -or- a vocational training program within the state of Ohio to prepare students for gainful employment in a recognized profession.
-Please visit the scholarship website for more information.

 The ALCOA Fund Scholarship aims to offer scholarship opportunities for underserved and underrepresented populations.
 These students must be graduates of the Cleveland Metropolitan School District or a Catholic school in Greater Cleveland (preferably Cuyahoga County).
 As long as the funds are available and the student continues to meet the scholarship requirements, this is a scholarship award that can be renewed annually for up to 4 years.

 Requirements: (a) Minimum cumulative GPA above 2.80 out of a 4.0 GPA Scale, (b) Enrolled in an eligible bachelor’s or master’s degree program at an accredited four-year college or university. (c) Eligible Degrees: all Bachelor degrees and Master of Arts, Master of Science, Master of Public Administration/Policy, Master of Social Work, Master of Education, Master of Divinity and Doctor of Philosophy, (d) Completed at least one full-time year of study for undergraduate applicants, (e) Must reside in the United States.

 La Unidad Latina Foundation, Inc. is a nonprofit organization awarding scholarships from $500 to $1,000 to fund community programs student organizations in the Latino community.